This is your ultimate guide on everything you need to know about DIY antique mirrors (how to antique a mirror).

 I always knew I had to replace the mirror because I bought it on clearance at a local shop with a big crack down the front.

-So initially, this is how the mirror turned out.
-Streaky with circular swirls all around (photo below).
+So when I first antiqued this mirror, this is how the mirror turned out – streaky with circular swirls all around (photo below)!

 I had a deadline for that post and I had to take photos of it regardless but I was so upset with myself that it didn’t turn out.